Program Control Flow Browser

 Zooming is controlled through a set of buttons located in the bottom-left corner of the graph.
 These buttons allow zooming in and out of the graph, and a reset button on the far right sets the zoom level to 100%, returning the graph to its default scale.

 A caret icon to the left of the zoom controls toggles the visibility of the minimap, which starts collapsed by default.
-When expanded, the minimap displays a scaled-down overview of the entire graph, and clicking within it will reposition the main graph view to the selected location.
+When expanded, the minimap displays a scaled-down overview of the entire graph, and clicking within it repositions the main graph view to the selected location.

 Actions

-When a node is clicked, the graph automatically focuses on control flow paths that may transfer control to or from the selected node, while unrelated nodes become slightly transparent.
+When a node is clicked, the graph automatically focuses on control flow paths that might transfer control to or from the selected node, while unrelated nodes become slightly transparent.

-For paragraph and section nodes, additional actions are available via the overflow menu (three vertical dots) in the top-right of the node:
+The following actions are available through the overflow menu (three vertical dots) in the top-right of each node:

 • Show Program Control Flow From Here: Displays a graph showing all control flow paths that originate from the selected node.
 This helps visualize how control progresses through the program from that point.